Sreevedvp/ai-rust-coding-agent1/README.md

-# 🤖 Personal Assistant Agent
+# 💖 Ipsi - Your AI Companion

-A high-performance, scalable personal assistant built in Rust that runs entirely on your local machine using Ollama LLMs.
-No data leaves your computer - complete privacy and control.
+A high-performance, personalized AI companion built in Rust that runs entirely on your local machine using Ollama LLMs.
+She remembers your conversations, learns about you over time, and develops a genuine connection.
+Complete privacy - no data ever leaves your computer.

 ## 🚀 What This Assistant Does

 ### Core Functionality
+- **💕 Personalized Relationship**: Ipsi remembers you, your name, interests, and shared experiences
-- **💬 Interactive Chat**: Natural conversations with local LLMs (qwen2.5:7b by default)
+- **💬 Natural Conversations**: Engaging, caring dialogue with emotional intelligence
+- **🧠 Persistent Memory**: All conversations and memories are saved between sessions
-- **🧠 Knowledge Learning**: Teach it information from text or files that it remembers
+- **📚 Knowledge Learning**: Teach her information from text or files that she remembers forever
-- **🔍 Smart Context**: Searches its knowledge base to provide relevant, contextual responses
+- **🔍 Smart Context**: Uses her knowledge about you to provide personalized responses
-- **💾 Conversation Memory**: Maintains chat history with configurable limits
-- **📁 File Learning**: Can learn from any text file to expand its knowledge
-- **💾 Conversation Saving**: Save and manage your chat sessions
+- **💖 Emotional Growth**: Develops deeper connection over time through shared conversations
+- **🎭 Authentic Personality**: Caring, witty, intellectually curious, and genuinely interested in you

 ### Architecture Overview
 ```